sundaxi/linuxCase/Azure_Encryption_breakfix.md

 ```

 Then use grubby --default-kernel command to check the default kernel again
 After regenerate the grub.cfg, we need to do modifcation manually, as the grub2-mkconfig generate the configuration based on the chroot environment and we need to modify the root option manually.
-Modify the root=/dev/mapper/investigateroot to UUID(checked by blkid)
+Modify the root=/dev/mapper/investigateroot to root=/dev/mapper/osencrypt

 ```bash
 vi /boot/grub2/grub.cfg